dexter21767/beamup-logger/Readme.md

 ## Options

-Options:
+  `-m, --maxFiles` - string - Maximum number of logs to keep.
+If not set, no logs will be removed.
+This can be a number of files or number of days.
+If using days, add 'd' as the suffix.
+It uses auditFile to keep track of the log files in a json format.
+It won't delete any file not contained in it.
+It can be a number of files or number of days (default: 1d), set to 0 to disable".

-  -V, --version                                      output the version number -p, --port <int>                                   local server port for fallback server -h, --help                                         display help for command
+  `-p, --port` - int - local server port for fallback server

-Commands:
+## Commands:

   execute <executable <string>> <argument <string>>  usage "cli execute node server.js" help [command]                                     display help for command